-Leilah Weinraub discusses waiting for the right climate to release her film on black lesbian club nights, the pitfalls of classic documentary practice, and trusting your audience.
+Leilah Weinraub discusses Shakedown, waiting for the right climate to release her film on black lesbian club nights, the pitfalls of classic documentary practice, and trusting your audience.

 Premiering at the Berlin Film Festival, Leilah Weinraub’s documentary offers a vivid and radical account of Shakedown, a series of Los Angeles underground club nights from the early noughties.
 Organised exclusively by and for black lesbians, these parties featured the Shakedown Angels, a group of lap dancers whose explicit and energetic performances involved direct contact with spectators and a liberating absence of any kind of taboo.